weinajin/minimal-mistakes/_posts/2019-05-2-reading-note.md

 > Broadly stated, the task is to replace the global rationality of economic man with a kind of rational behaviour that is compatible with the access to information and the computationalmarcinski that are actually possessed by organisms, including man, in the kinds of environments in which Such organisms exist.

-The model of the actual decision process is similar to a minimax game based on game theory.
-It substitutes the actual alternatives with the "considered" alternatives, and regards the pay-off (utility) as satisfactory outcome.
+The model of the actual decision process is similar to but a simplified version of a minimax game based on game theory.
+It substitutes the actual alternatives with decision maker's "considered" alternatives, and regards the pay-off (utility) as satisfactory outcome (not a global optimization process).
+The decision maker behaves rationally w.r.t the simplified model.

 - Simon, H. A. Rational choice and the structure of the environment.
 (1956).